zeek/zeek-docs/scripts/policy/frameworks/management/agent/api.zeek.rst

    outcomes on all nodes managed by that agent.

-   :reqid: the request identifier used in the request event.
+   :param reqid: the request identifier used in the request event.

-   :results: a :zeek:type:`vector` of :zeek:see:`Management::Result`
+   :param results: a :zeek:type:`vector` of :zeek:see:`Management::Result`
        records.
 Each record covers one Zeek cluster node managed by this agent.
 Upon success, each :zeek:see:`Management::Result` record's
        data member contains the dispatches' response in a data type